chulminy/AE_ENVE_GEOE_121/annoucement/8th_week_feedback/README.md

 * **Student:** It has been a bit difficult learning on our own and it has been hard to fully grasp all the concepts and apply them to different test questions.
 The assignments are a bit easier because there is much more time to think about how to do the questions, but when the time window is much shorter, it is much more difficult to correctly think of solutions.

 **CM:** The questions were already covered in the tutorial and assignments.
 You will get used to solving such problems by doing more practice on those problems.
-The quizzes are open book and online exam.
+The quizzes are open book as well as the online exam.
 This format is not the best but the only way to evaluate your knowledge and progress on this course in this online environment.

 -------
 * **Student:** This course has been really good (great TAs!), but again, it takes me so long to figure out the questions, that I often see myself handing in solutions not fully finished because I can't get to them early enough, or they take too long to do.